paritytech/substrate-up/README.md

 To use the `substrate-node-new` script,

 1. First install Substrate using `curl https://getsubstrate.io -sSf | bash`.
-This installation also adds the Substrate scripts in the system path so you can call them from anywhere.
+This installation also adds the Substrate scripts to the system path so that you can call them from anywhere.
 1. Run `substrate-node-new` command with the following parameters,

 ```